BashyBush/ConstructWorld/README.md

 - I made a Pull Request for a bug fix or a improvement for something.
 Will you add it into the engine?
    - To be quite honest it depends really.
 I'm quite new to GitHub (at the time at writing this) so maybe I guess..?

+## Extra Notes
+- The current compiled build in releases will most than likely be outdated due to me updating the source code to include more fixes and features.
+You should be able to test the current state of this engine without compiling by just downloading the source code.
+Opening the project folder on Construct 3 and just test running it. (this should also work for free trials aswell however I haven't tested this yet)

 If you have any other questions that isn't mentioned here.
 You can DM any questions through Discord at "bashybush"